|Nutrition Facts (per serving)|

 - Gently mix with the dressing and other salad ingredients.

 Japanese cuisine has embraced edible sea vegetables, particularly nutrient-rich seaweed, for centuries because they contain the widest variety of minerals of any vegetable group.
 With its subtly sweet flavor and silky-smooth texture, wakame stands out as a favorite.
 It is most often incorporated into soups, such as Miso soup and salads such as this recipe for sunomono.
 Wakame most often comes dried and in need of rehydrating before using.
 Dried wakame can be purchased “ready-to-use” or in larger pieces in need of trimming.

 4 tablespoons rice vinegar

 2 tablespoons sugar

-Put the cucumber in a bowl and sprinkle salt over.
+Put cucumber in a bowl and sprinkle with salt.
+Set aside for 5 minutes.

 Squeeze cucumber slices to remove liquid.

 Mix vinegar and sugar in a separate bowl.

-Add cucumber and wakame in the bowl and mix well.
+Add cucumber and wakame to bowl and mix well.

 - You should also consider wakame kyuri su—a simple, delicious salad of wakame seaweed and fresh cucumbers with a delicate sesame dressing.
 The ingredients are simple—cucumbers, dried wakame seaweed, rice vinegar, sesame seeds, sesame oil, sea salt and a little bit of honey or maple syrup.